psic4t/qcard/README.md

 qcard is a CLI addressbook application for CardDAV servers written in Go.
 In contrast to other tools it does not cache anything.
-It can fetch multiple servers / addressbooks in parallel which makes it quite fast.
+It can fetch multiple servers / addressbooks in parallel what makes it quite fast.

 Its main purpose is displaying addressbook data.
 Nevertheless it supports basic creation and editing of entries.